 The goal is to ensure the business has a solid financial foundation.

-Compliance officers or automated systems integrated with KYC and AML verification services verify the identity of business owners and ensure compliance with anti-money laundering regulations.
+Identity verification is a crucial part of KYC (Know Your Customer) and AML (anti-money laundering) checks, ensuring that merchant information is accurate and compliant with regulations.
+Compliance officers or automated systems integrated with KYC, KYB, and AML verification services verify the identity of business owners and ensure compliance with anti-money laundering regulations.

-- Anti-Money Laundering (AML): AML checks prevent the use of payment systems for illegal activities, such as money laundering or financing terrorism.
-This involves analyzing transaction patterns and cross-referencing merchant data against global sanctions lists or politically exposed persons (PEPs) databases.
+- Anti-money laundering (AML): Underwriters perform AML checks to prevent the use of payment systems for illegal activities, such as money laundering or financing terrorism.
+This involves analyzing transaction patterns and cross-referencing merchant data against global sanctions lists or politically-exposed-persons (PEPs) databases.

 Compliance teams, product review specialists, or automated web-crawling tools inspect the merchant’s website to ensure adherence to acceptable use policies.
-This review checks the terms of service, refund policies, product listings, and whether any prohibited items are being sold.
+This review checks the site for clear terms and conditions (T&Cs), a highly visible and fair refund/cancellation policy, accurate product listings, and confirmation that no prohibited items are being sold.

 Keep in mind:

-Automated underwriting systems can flag potential risks and reduce the need for manual effort, allowing underwriters to focus on complex cases.
+Automated underwriting systems can flag potential risks and reduce the need for manual effort, allowing the underwriting team to focus on complex cases and decision-making.
+The underwriting team remains essential for reviewing and approving merchant applications, conducting risk assessments, verifying documentation, and ensuring compliance with regulations such as KYC and AML.
 Many payment providers also collaborate with third-party services to perform KYC and AML checks more efficiently.

 - Minimizing fraud and chargebacks.
 Credit card chargebacks, which occur when customers dispute a transaction, can be costly for both merchants and payment facilitators.